 Did you know that back in the olden times rose petals were made into beads that went into the formation of jewelry?
 Cool, right?
 In fact that’s how the rosary beads of the Catholic religion got started.
 If your petals are dry with a slight twinge of moisture they can be used to be formed into pretty handmade beads.

 You’ll need to use a tool to mash them up enough to be shaped into actual beads and skewer sticks with which to pierce them.
-This article will walk you through this technique.
 Not only will the resulting beads be strong and stringable, but they’ll be fragrant smelling too!

 I hope some of these ideas get you started in the right direction:) Can you think of any others to add that you’ve discovered?
 Let’s get crafty and make our lives a little more “rosy” today!